 Intrusion Prevention offered as one package

-All above checks are offered in one setup and you can a la carte select some like the rest of below options.
+All the above checks are offered in one setup and you cannot unselect some, like the rest of the below options.

 Default is OFF for all networks.